Updated on April 29, 2021

 If you’re in the market for a new car, you may be asking yourself a common question – is it better to buy or lease?
+Before making a decision, you’ll want to learn what each option entails and understand the pros and cons of both.
+But first, you need to determine how much you can afford to spend.

-To buy a car, you’ll need to first get approved for an auto loan.
+To buy a car, you’ll need to get approved for an auto loan.
 Your lender will set your interest rate and monthly payment amount.
 Whether or not you’re approved will often depend on many factors, including your credit score.

 When you buy a car, each loan payment you make helps you gain equity in the car.
 Once you’ve paid off the loan in full, the car is yours to keep, trade in, or donate.

 To lease a car, you’ll also need to get approved and will be required to pay a set monthly payment.
-However, lease payments aren’t paying toward the full value of the car, they’re paying down depreciation.
+However, lease payments aren’t paying toward the full value of the car – they’re paying down depreciation.
 Depreciation is the difference between the value of the car when you drive it off the lot and the residual value (or what it’s expected to be worth) when your lease is up.

-Understanding restrictions and requirements
+Understanding Restrictions and Requirements

 For an auto loan, a lender may require you to have insurance on the car above the legal minimum.
 You may need to provide proof of insurance to the lender.